deveshruttala/smart-yard/README.md

 ## Overview

 This project utilizes AI-powered computer vision to revolutionize  supply chain operations.
 The system performs cargo tracking, detects anomalies, monitors worker efficiency, and provides data-driven insights.
 Leveraging tools like OpenCV, YOLO, and Kafka, it ensures real-time visibility, predictive maintenance, and seamless integration with existing logistics platforms.
-The scalable architecture is designed for efficient data management, security, and compliance, significantly improving productivity, safety, and operational efficiency.
+The scalable architecture is designed for efficient data management, security, and compliance, significantly improving productivity, safety, and operational efficiency.By harnessing machine learning and edge computing, the system enables automated decision-making, reduces downtime, and optimizes resource allocation for a smarter, more resilient supply chain.

 ## Project Details